-It's time for fall advising.
-If you haven't already done so, please make an advising appointment as soon as possible to secure a spot in your preferred classes.
-Your advisor can be any full-time member of the history faculty who is teaching this semester.
-If you have worked with a particular professor in the past, you may want to go back to him or her.
-You can identify advisors and their office hours via the Advisor Finder link.
+When the advising period begins (October for spring semester; March for summer and fall semesters), please make an advising appointment as soon as possible to secure a spot in your preferred classes.
+You can identify advisors and their office hours via the Advisor Finder

 Before you schedule your advising appointment, look at your transcript on RUAccess, and know the answers to the three questions below.